Madonna ‘on the road to recovery’ following recent hospitalization

 The superstar said she’s now going to focus on her health and “getting stronger.”

-She assured fans that she’ll be back “as soon as she can.”
+She assured fans that she will be back “as soon as she can.”

 As for her tour, the plan is to “reschedule the North American leg of the tour and begin in October in Europe.”